-JULY 13-17, 2015 • WELLFLEET (CAPE COD), MA
+JULY 5-8, 2016 • BOSTON, MA

 This institute will focus on how to apply neuroscientific research to develop individualized interventions for students with learning disabilities.
 You will learn how to classify learning disorders into distinct categories or subtypes based upon critical neurodevelopmental markers inherent within the child.
 Dr. Feifer will show how to link each learning disorder's subtype in reading, writing, spelling and math with scores of evidence-based interventions.
 The use of neuropsychological assessment will be discussed as the primary means to identify children who have not responded to standard protocol interventions.
 All participants will have the opportunity to create individualized interventions for children with learning needs.
-The institute is designed to be an intense, hands-on workshop with group projects and therefore is limited to 50 participants.
+The institute is designed to be an intense, hands-on workshop with group projects and therefore is limited to 40 participants.

-- Become proficient in understanding the neurological underpinnings of reading, math, written language and spelling disorders - Recognize specific subtypes of reading, math, spelling and written language disorders in children - Be able to link evidence-based intervention strategies with each learning disorder's subtypes - Develop an appropriate assessment battery of children's learning needs based upon eight core cognitive constructs - Present a specific case study and develop a research based intervention strategy to share with the class based upon the neurodevelopmental profile of the child - Evaluate the relevance of neuroscience research for informing intervention decision making
+- Become proficient in understanding the neurological underpinnings of reading, math and writing disorders - Recognize specific subtypes of reading, math, spelling and written language disorders in children - Be able to link evidence-based intervention strategies with each learning disorder's subtypes - Develop an appropriate assessment battery of children's learning needs based upon multiple cognitive constructs - Create a series of research-based interventions for each specific learning disability subtype to share with the class - Evaluate the relevance of neuroscience research for informing intervention decision making